typst/packages/packages/preview/supercharged-dhbw/3.3.0/check-attributes.typ

   }

   if (header != none and type(header) != dictionary) {
     panic("Header is invalid.
 Specify a dictionary in the 'header' attribute of the template.
-The following attributes can be set: 'display', 'show-title', 'show-left-logo', 'show-right-logo', 'show-divider', 'content'.")
+The following attributes can be set: 'display', 'show-chapter', 'show-left-logo', 'show-right-logo', 'show-divider', 'content'.")
   }

   let boolean-attributes = (